Studica-Robotics/GradleRIO/README.md

+# VMX-Pi set-up
+Clone this repo, then navigate to the root of this project in a powershell

+Run `./gradlew publishToMavenLocal -PlocalPublish`

+View the project build.gradle examples in https://github.com/KadenK/GradleRIO/tree/master/vscode-examples to see how to adapt your project

 # GradleRIO
 GradleRIO is a powerful Gradle Plugin that allows teams competing in the FIRST robotics competition to produce and build their code.